 Many of the very qualities, abilities, and characteristics that draw kids to skateboarding can also make them vulnerable to a variety of pitfalls.
-Skateboarders have unique needs that are often not adequately addressed by traditional organizations and institutions, thereby hindering optimal development of their creativity and innovative spirit.
-We seek to fill this void by providing services that are specifically and creatively tailored to develop potential through skateboarding.
+Skateboarders have unique needs that are often not adequately addressed by traditional organizations and institutions, thereby hindering the optimal development of their creativity and innovative spirit.
+We seek to fill this void by providing services that are specifically and creatively tailored to develop and realize potential through skateboarding.

 Exposing at-risk populations to skateboarding as an alternative to violence, gang participation, and a sedentary lifestyle;